 My Counseling Philosophy and Approach

+I work with families, couples, adolescents, and adults.
 I specialize in treating anxiety, stress, depression, family conflict, relationship issues, anger/impulse control, personal growth/self esteem, and career concerns & work related-stress.
 I have been extensively trained in the areas of work trauma and workplace bullying.
 This is a unique aspect of my practice and a rare specialty in the field of professional counseling.

 Initially, I ask clients to explore feelings and concerns, as well as identify desired areas of change.
 Once the client and I establish an understanding of the situation, we work together to achieve mutually agreed upon goals.